-I've had to restrain myself mightily from blogging on NBC's The Sing-Off each week.
-As I proved last year, I'm capable of going on at ridiculous length about the show, given my love for a cappella music and creative arrangements of pop songs in general.
-Until now I've been successful at holding back, but my resolve finally broke last night after the latest in a string of confounding eliminations.
+I’ve had to restrain myself from blogging on NBC’s The Sing-Off each week.
+As I proved last year, I’m capable of going on at ridiculous length about the show, given my love for a cappella music and creative arrangements of pop songs in general.
+Until now I’d been successful, but my resolve finally broke last night after the latest in a string of confounding eliminations.

-The Sing-Off upped its roster this year to a stunning sixteen groups, starting with two brackets of eight groups each.
+The Sing-Off upped its roster this year to an impressive sixteen groups, starting with two brackets of eight groups each.
 My early favorites in the first bracket were Afro-Blue, Delilah, and Urban Method, although Delilah soon proved uneven; second-bracket standouts were The Collective, Pentatonix, Sonos, and North Shore.
-It's curious to me that of these groups all but North Shore, a traditional male doo-wop quintet, and Delilah, an all-women's outfit based on the collegiate a cappella model, are smaller and more experimental.
+It’s curious to me that of these groups all but North Shore, a traditional male doo-wop quintet, and Delilah, an all-women’s outfit based on the collegiate a cappella model, are smaller

-We're not talking about Tom Kean, Danny DeVito, or Joe Pesci here.
+We’re not talking about Joe Piscopo, Danny DeVito, or Joe Pesci here.

 Just a quick (and late) link this week: OK Go’s rendition of The Muppet Show’s theme song, featuring the Muppets themselves.

-I'm not feeling particularly grumpy, nor am I going to wax philosophical about age here like I did in my last birthday post.
+I’m not feeling particularly grumpy, nor am I going to wax philosophical about the passage of time here like I did in my last birthday post.
 Really the title is just to keep up the usual conceit of my word-verification definition offerings.
-For those not familiar with the phenomenon, I've explained it on the dedicated page that collects accumulated entries to date.
+For those not familiar with the phenomenon, I’ve explained it on the dedicated page that collects accumulated entries to date.

 • antick — [an tik] n.
 1. Ye olde foolish behaviour.
 2. Half ant, half tick.